-Chairman of the Board of the Solid Waste Management Corporation (SWMC) Mr. Randolph Edmeade has made it clear that the welfare of SWMC workers is priority for this new board.
+Chairman of the Board of the Solid Waste Management Corporation (SWMC) Mr. Randolph Edmeade has made it clear that the welfare of SWMC workers is a priority for this new board.
 “One of the key things that the board pledged (to the workers)…that their welfare would be considered priority…we don’t want to take any worker of the corporation for granted,” Mr. Edmeade said.

-The SWMC board will also adopt a hands on approach in helping to improve the operations of the corporation.
+The SWMC board will also adopt a hands-on approach in helping to improve the operations of the corporation.
 Mr. Edmeade disclosed that board members will undertake set responsibilities within the corporation.
-The board will divide itself in four sub-committees: Finance and Investment, Staff Welfare, which is headed by Mr. Edmeade, Infrastructure Development and Maintenance and Employee Welfare and Empowerment.
+The board will divide itself in four sub-committees: Finance and Investment, Staff Welfare, which is headed by Mr. Edmeade, Infrastructure Development and Maintenance, and Employee Welfare and Empowerment.
 What this means is that members of the board will function in each specific sub-committees as it relates to their proficiencies and expertise.
 “What will happen is that these committees have been charged with the responsibility to look to come up with initiatives to sort of improve the functioning of the SWMC,” Mr. Edmeade said.
-His committee, for example will be looking at how to come up with a compensation package for the workers.
+His committee, for example, will be looking at how to come up with a compensation package for the workers.
 “We have had instances here where people who would have worked at the corporation for a number of years, when they would have come to retirement age, maybe they do not have a social security pension to get and they are just sort of let go like that without any form of pension package…the board is looking seriously at that,” the chairman disclosed.